franklinkemta/challenge-3dfilestore/README.md

 The API provides endpoints to manage and transform 3D object files

+## Update ⚠️
+Check the branch 'fixtutes' for updated optimizations

 ## Features for 3D Objects CRUD and Transformation Operations

 - Upload 3D files